Standards Board for England

 The Standards Board for England was a non-departmental public body sponsored by the Department for Communities and Local Government.
 Established under the Local Government Act 2000, it was responsible for promoting high ethical standards in local government.
 It oversaw the nationally imposed Code of Conduct (also now abandoned), which covered elected and co-opted members across a range of local authorities.
 The board maintained an independent national overview of local investigations into allegations that members' conduct might have fallen short of the required standards.
 In certain cases the board itself investigated allegations.
 It could not impose sanctions on members, but if it considered that further action might be necessary, it referred cases to the Adjudication Panel for England or to the relevant authority's own standards committee for determination.
 Standards committees (no longer compulsory since 2012) could suspend members for up to six months.
 The Adjudication Panel could disqualify members for up to five years.
 The Standards Board for England also provided advice, and produced formal guidance, to members and officers on the Code of Conduct.

-As part of the 2010 UK quango reforms, the board ceased to function on 31 January 2012 and was formally abolished on 31 March 2012.
+As part of the 2010 UK quango reforms under the Cameron–Clegg coalition, the board ceased to function on 31 January 2012 and was formally abolished on 31 March 2012.